European-Cyclists-Federation/European-Cyclists-Federation.github.io/another-page.md

 ## Metada.

 Here you can access available GeoPackages.
 Select the country, and then clic in the dataset of interest.
 To download click on the three dots on the right corner.

+> ** Important **
+> By request we can provide the csv files with the results summarized.
+Likewise we can provide the files with the local networks used in the analysis.
+> Just send an email to Aleksander Buczyński (a.buczynski@ecf.com) or Andrea Chavez (a.chavez@ecf.com).

 ### Cyclenetworks
 [AL](Metadata/Cyclenetworks/AL)
 [AT](Metadata/Cyclenetworks/AT)